Time for an Insurance Review

-“Taking time to do an insurance review with your agent could save you hundreds of dollars each year in premiums,” says Adam Steele, Private Client – Personal Insurance Sales Executive, Johnson Financial Group.
-“Even more important, it can help ensure you have the proper coverage so you aren't left high and dry in case of a claim.
-“Most insurers have a niche market,” Steele adds.
+“Taking time to do an insurance review with your consultant may save you money and ensures you have the proper coverages in place to protect your loved ones and your belongings,” says Justin Staebler, SVP Personal and Life Insurance, Johnson Financial Group.
+"Most insurers have unique coverage,” Staebler adds.
 “An independent agent has access to a range of companies and will take the time to understand your needs, explore all the options and help you choose what's best for your situation.”

 Topics to Cover

 - Changes in your home's value.
-Over the past few years, home prices have increased an average of 5 percent annually.1 “As inflation and the minimum wage rise, the cost of rebuilding a home goes up,” Steele says.
+Over the past few years, home prices have increased.
+“As inflation and the cost of materials rise, the cost of rebuilding a home goes up,” Staebler says.
 “Rather than focus on what you paid for your home, you need to consider the cost to rebuild.”
 In addition, any remodeling, renovations or added square footage may have increased your home's replacement value beyond what your current policy will cover.

 - Your personal property.
-A home inventory is key, but according to the Insurance Information Institute, only about half of homeowners have completed an inventory of their possessions.2 “When you're the victim of a fire or theft, you aren't necessarily going to remember every item you own,” Steele says.
+A home inventory is key to help make coverage decisions and assist in the insurance claims process after theft, damage or loss.
+“If you're the victim of a fire or theft, you aren't necessarily going to remember every item you own,” Staebler says.
 “One of the easiest ways to create a home inventory is to take pictures or videos of each room in your home.
 Record serial numbers of electronic equipment.
 Then upload the information to the cloud so it's always accessible.”